Can Cold Medicine Interact With Your Health Condition?

 High blood pressure

 Antihistamines can ease coughing, sneezing, and a runny nose.
 But if you have closed-angle glaucoma (also called narrow-angle glaucoma or angle-closure glaucoma), you’ll want to look for another treatment option.
 Antihistamines can cause your pupils to enlarge, which can cause problems with this type of glaucoma.
+Antihistamines do not pose a risk for individuals with primary open angle glaucoma (a far more common condition).

 Some common antihistamines include Benadryl (diphenhydramine), Chlor-Trimeton (chlorpheniramine), and Claritin (loratadine).
 Sometimes antihistamines are also in multisymptom cold and flu medicines, so read labels carefully or ask your doctor what to take.